xapp-le/SnappyUbuntuCore/README.md

 To rebuild the snappy or other parts, just type `make clean` or `make clean-{prefix}`.
 The prefix will be u-boot, oem, linux, etc.

 ## Flash to SD card
+Before dd, we suggest the SD card storage should be umounted to safely clean up.

 ```bash
 xzcat ${image} | pv | sudo dd of=/dev/${device} bs=32M ; sync